 The Neighborhood Energy Challenge includes:

 Free Energy Workshop.
-Attendance to our free "Saving Energy 101" workshop is mandatory to participate in the program – and a great opportunity to learn new no- or low- cost strategies to stop energy waste, all while visiting with your neighbors.
-Refreshments and childcare are provided.
+Attendance to our free "Saving Energy 101" workshop is mandatory to participate in the program – and a great opportunity to learn new no- or low-cost strategies to stop energy waste, all while visiting with your neighbors.
+Workshop attendees receive a complimentary reusable bag with an energy-saving LED bulb and outlet insulation gaskets.
+Free childcare is provided.

 Home Visit and Installation of Energy Saving Materials.
-At the workshop you will have the opportunity to sign up for a home energy visit, where a trusted, experienced energy professional will visit your home for two hours to run diagnostic tests (like a blower door to test air leaks), check the insulation levels, install energy-saving materials, and find your home's best opportunities for improving comfort, saving energy and reducing your utility bills.
+At the workshop, you will have the opportunity to sign up for a home energy visit, where a trusted, experienced energy auditor will visit your home for approximately two hours to run diagnostic tests (like a blower door to test air leaks), check the insulation levels, install energy-saving materials, and find your home's best opportunities for improving comfort, saving energy, and reducing your utility bills.

 Materials provided may include: